Family in the Soviet Union: Bolshevik women in the Soviet household

 Prior to the 1917 revolution, women did not have equal rights to men and, since most of the population were peasants, they lived under the patriarchal village structure; they had to take care of the home as well as playing an important role in looking after farms.
 Millions of peasant men did seasonal work in the cities, often leaving women without their husbands for months at a time.

 One of the main aims of the Lenin period was to abolish the bourgeois family, and free both men and women from the drudgery of housework.
 Communal canteens, laundry services and nurseries were set up, and women could now legally get an education and work.
 The Bolshevik government did not trust the nuclear family, believing it taught individualist, bourgeois values to children; they initially believed that government institutions could raise the millions of children orphaned by the Russian Civil War, and that these children could be inculcated with socialist values.
 The Civil War had left a void in the industrial sectors of the workforce, and that void was filled with hundreds of thousands of women.
-When Stalin came to power and instituted the first five-year plan, women's labour became an essential economic resource that allowed a massive expansion of the workforce at a low cost, as women often weren't paid as much, in part due to inexperience.
+When Stalin came to power and instituted the first five-year plan, women's labour became an essential economic resource that allowed a massive expansion of the workforce at a low cost, as women often were not paid as much, in part due to inexperience.
 They also offered opportunities for women inside of the party when the Department for Work Among Women was created in 1919.

 The Bolsheviks advocated for the abolition of differentiated gender roles.
 Despite this strong push for change by the Zhenotdel, the immensely patriarchal society that had existed for hundreds of years prior, would supersede these efforts.